orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+COmponents which shouldn't override top-level property, but only contents of those properties, and overlay those.
+(But at what level?)
+How would you configure this?
+Set property.*

+---

 is default set, and should it be set as a part of data storage, or should it only be set once the default changes, should it follow the default adaptively.

 ---